CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 SELECT * FROM TT_Translate('public', 'source_example', 'public', 'translation_table');
 ```

-# Provided Helper Functions
+# Helper function syntax
 Helper functions are used in translation tables to validate and translate source values.
 When the translation engine encounters a helper function in the translation table, it runs that function with the given parameters.

 Helper functions are of two types: validation helper functions are used in the **validationRules** column of the translation table.
 They validate the source values and always return TRUE or FALSE.
-If the validation fails, an error code is returned, otherwise the translation helper function in the **translationRules** column is run.
+If multiple validation helper functions are provided they should be seperated by semi colons, they will run in order from left to right.
+If a validation fails, an error code is returned.
+If all validations pass, the translation helper function in the **translationRules** column is run.
+Only one translation function can be provided per row.
 Translation helper functions take a source value as input and return a translated target value for the target table.

 Helper functions are generally called with the names of the source value attributes to validate or translate as the first arguments, and some other fixed arguments controling other aspects of the validation and translation process.

-Helper functions can take arguments in three formats:
+Helper function parameters are grouped into three classes, each of which have a different syntax in the translation table:
+1. Strings
-1. Strings - the string is simply passed from the translation table to the helper function.
-The string is written in the helper function with no quotes (e.g. string1).
+    - Any arguments wrapped in single or double quotes is interpreted by the engine as a string and passed as-is to the helper function.
+    - e.g. CopyText('a string')
+      - this would simply return the string 'a string' for every row in the translation.
+    - Strings can contain any characters, and escaping of single quotes is supported using \\'.
+      - e.g. CopyText('string\\'s')
+    - Empty strings can be passed as arguments using '' or "".
+    - Since helper functions only accept arguments as type text, any numeric or boolean values should also be input as strings.
+The helper function will convert them to the correct type when it runs (e.g. Between(percent_column, '0', '100', 'TRUE', 'TRUE')).
+2. Source table column names
+    - Any word not wrapped in quotes is interpreted as a column name.
+    - Column names can include "\_" and "-" but no other special characters and no spaces are allowed.
+Invalid column names stop the engine.
+    - When the engine encounters a valid column name, it searches the source table for that column and returns the corresponding value for the row being processed.
+This value is then passed as an argument to the helper function.
+    - e.g. CopyText(column_A)
-2. Source attribute names - if a column name from the source table is provided, the translation engine will pass the value in that column for the row being processed to the helper function.
-The source attribute name is identified in the translation table by wrapping it in {} (e.g. {columnA}).
-If the provided names do not match a column name in the source table, the name is simply passed to the helper function as a string.
+      - this would return the text value from column_A in the source table for each row being translated.
+    - If the column name is not found as a column in the source table, it is processed as a string.
-3. Comma separated strings of either string values or source attribute names - some helper functions support a variable number of input parameters by using comma separated strings of values as arguments (e.g. 'col1,col2,col3').
-An example is Concat() which concatenates any number of strings together.
-These are identified in translation tables using single quotes, and can contain any number of comma separated column names ('{colA}, {colB}, {colC}'), string values ('str1, str2, str3'), or a mix of both ('str1, {colB}, str2, str3').

-If multiple validation helper functions are provided, they will run in order from left to right.
-Multiple validations can therefore be used to test for example, that a value is an integer, before testing whether it falls between two other values.
+    - Note that the column name syntax only applies to columns in the source table.
+Any arguments specifying columns in lookup tables for example should be provided as strings, as demonstrated in the example table above for lookupText(sp1, 'public', 'species_lookup', 'targetSp').
+This function is using the row value from the source table column sp1, and returning the corresponding value from the targetSp column in the public.species_lookup table.
+3. Argument lists
+    - Some helper functions can take a variable number of inputs.
+Concatenation functions are an example.
+    - Since the helper functions need to receive a fixed number of arguments, when variable numbers of input values are required they are provided as a comma separated list of values wrapped in '{}'.
+    - Argument lists can contain both strings and column names following the rules described above.
+    - e.g. Concat({column_A, column_B, 'joined'}, '-')
+      - the Concat function takes two arguments, a comma separated list of values that we provide inside {}, and a separator character.
+      - This example would concatenate the values from column_A and column_B, followed by the string 'joined' and separated with '-'.
+If row 1 had values of 'one' and 'two' for column_A and column_B, the string 'one-two-joined' would be returned.

 One feature of the translation engine is that the return type of a translation function must be of the same type as the target attribute type defined in the **targetAttributeType** column of the translation table.
 This means some translation functions have multiple versions that each return a different type (e.g. CopyText, CopyDouble, CopyInt).
 More specific versions (e.g. CopyDouble, CopyInt) are generally implemented as wrappers around more generic versions (e.g. CopyText).

+# Provided Helper Functions
 ## Validation Functions

 * **NotNull**(any srcVal)